DevExpress/testcafe/docs/articles/documentation/test-api/actions/README.md

 in the DOM and become visible.
 If this does not happen within the [selector timeout](../selecting-page-elements/selectors/using-selectors.md#selector-timeout), the test fails.

+Note that TestCafe cannot interact with page elements overlaid by a different element.
+If the target element is not on top when an action is triggered, TestCafe waits for this element to appear in the foreground.
+If this does not happen within the [selector timeout](../selecting-page-elements/selectors/using-selectors.md#selector-timeout), the action is performed with an overlaying element.
+To learn why the target element can be overlaid, see the *stacking* description in the [z-index](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) topic.

+> An exception is the [Upload action](upload.md).
+It does not require the target `input` to be visible.
+> You can also perform the upload action when the `input` is overlaid.

 ## Remarks for Touch Devices

 On touch devices, TestCafe emulates touch events instead of mouse events.